igraph/python-igraph/doc/source/visualisation.rst

 - `Graph.layout_kamada_kawai`: Kamada-Kawai layout (2D and 3D), a "spring" layout based on classical physics
 - `Graph.layout_lgl`: Large Graph Layout
 - `Graph.layout_mds`: multidimensional scaling layout
+- `Graph.layout_umap`: Uniform Manifold Approximation and Projection (2D and 3D).
+UMAP works especially well when the graph is composed by "clusters" that are loosely connected to each other.

 The following algorithms are useful for *trees* (and for Sugiyama *directed acyclic graphs* or *DAGs*):